dianacpg/react-redux-ts_activities_recorder/README.md

 }
 ```

-2. In order to be able to POST, PUT and DElETE succesfully in the fake api, you just need to add the following code top of the file `/api/server.js`.
+2. In order to be able to POST, PUT and DELETE successfully in the fake api, you just need to add the following code top of the file `/api/server.js`.

 ```
 const fs = require("fs")